-- Methods for monitoring, measurement, analysis and evaluation;
+- Methods for monitoring, measurement, analysis, and evaluation;

 - Key performance indicators and performance evaluation metrics;

-- When, where, how and by whom the monitoring, measurement, evaluation and analysis is carried out;
+- When, where, how and by whom the monitoring, measurement, evaluation, and analysis is carried out;

-- Specification, management and maintenance of key monitoring equipment and data handling processes.
+- Specification, management, and maintenance of key monitoring equipment and data handling processes.

-The output from these activities provide key inputs for a range of other elements of the environmental management system, including management review, and in determining the internal and external communications required on the environmental management system and its performance.
+The output from these activities provides key inputs for a range of other elements of the environmental management system, including management review, and in determining the internal and external communications required on the environmental management system and its performance.

 The other key aspect of this sub-clause is the organization will need to demonstrate how it evaluates compliance with other requirements.
-Most organizations fulfil this clause via their internal audit processes, but other compliance audits, checks and reviews can be used.
+Most organizations fulfill this clause via their internal audit processes, but other compliance audits, checks and reviews can be used.
 The organization should define its processes for evaluating compliance with legal and other requirements and must maintain documented information relating to these activities.
 The process must cover: